Proton affinity: Difference from pK_{a}

-Both proton affinity and pK_{a} are measures of the acidity of a molecule, and so both reflect the thermodynamic gradient between a molecule and the anionic form of that molecule upon removal of a proton from it.
-Implicit in the definition of pK_{a} however is that the acceptor of this proton is water, and an equilibrium is being established between the molecule and bulk solution.
-More broadly, pK_{a} can be defined with reference to any solvent, and many weak organic acids have measured pK_{a} values in DMSO.
+Both proton affinity and pK_{a} are measures of the acidity of a molecule, and so both reflect the thermodynamic gradient between a molecule and the deprotonated form of that molecule.
+While pKa values often refer to aqueous solutions, pK_{a} can be defined with reference to any solvent, and many weak organic acids have measured pK_{a} values in DMSO.
 Large discrepancies between pK_{a} values in water versus DMSO (i.e., the pK_{a} of water in water is 14, but water in DMSO is 32) demonstrate that the solvent is an active partner in the proton equilibrium process, and so pK_{a} does not represent an intrinsic property of the molecule in isolation.
 In contrast, proton affinity is an intrinsic property of the molecule, without explicit reference to the solvent.

 A second difference arises in noting that pK_{a} reflects a thermal free energy for the proton transfer process, in which both enthalpic and entropic terms are considered together.
 Therefore, pK_{a} is influenced both by the stability of the molecular anion, as well as the entropy associated of forming and mixing new species.
 Proton affinity, on the other hand, is not a measure of free energy.